-New, web-based survey forms will be available:
+New, web-based survey forms are available:

-- For Pacific halibut commercial harvesters;

-- For Pacific halibut processors;

-- For Pacific halibut charter business owners.
+- Here, for Pacific halibut commercial harvesters; - Here, for Pacific halibut processors; - Here, for Pacific halibut charter business owners.

 IPHC stakeholders are encouraged to fill relevant survey form and contribute to the assessment of the importance of the Pacific halibut resource to the economy of Canada and the United States of America.